How do you know if an office chair is going to be the right fit? Or how much you should be spending on one…?

 Waterfall Seat – The tapering edge reduces pressure on the back of the thighs and knees, improving circulation

 Padded armrests – The caps of the armrests are padded for extra comfort and support.

-Fixed Seat and Backrest -They are fixed together, so while the chair tilts back, the whole chair moves as a unit.
+Fixed Seat and Backrest -They are fixed together, so while the chair tilts back, the whole model moves as a unit.

 Curved Backrest – It is slightly curved to fit the lumbar spine and give extra support.